Entry Level Cyber Security Resume Examples & Writing Tips

 3. Use important cybersecurity keywords

 When employers first skim through your entry level cybersecurity resume, they’ll be on the lookout for certain words and phrases that tell them you’re an ideal applicant.
-Using these cybersecurity keywords throughout your resume objective and skills sections shows the recruiter you’re a good candidate and understand the complexities of a cybersecurity specialist role.
+Using these cybersecurity keywords throughout your resume objective and skills section shows the recruiter you’re a good candidate and understand the complexities of a cybersecurity specialist role.

 Some cybersecurity keywords to include on your resume are: